ai-cfia/ai-cfia-ia-acia.github.io/articles/2024-06-21-nlp-projects-chat-gpt/2024-06-21-nlp-projects-chat-gpt.md

 addressed.
 Ethical concerns around data privacy and bias in AI systems are important considerations that must be carefully managed as NLP technology continues to evolve.
-Additionally, data security is a big concern that is why our team is cooperating closely with Microsoft Team to ensure safety and privacy of the data the AI process.
+Additionally, data security is a big concern that is why our team is cooperating closely with Microsoft Teams to ensure the safety and privacy of the data processed by the AI.

 At the same time, we are excited about the opportunities that lie ahead in the field of NLP.
 As data scientists, we are committed to continuing to refine and